 Thank you !!

 Over the years, we have had many successful seasons competing in Grade 5, Grade 4, Grade 3 and Grade 2.
 Currently, our organization is running both Grade 5 and Grade 4 programs including a 7 - 12 years of age junior teaching program.

 The following is a brief outline of our most recent successes as a highly competitive pipe band organization since 2011:

 PRINCE CHARLES EDWARD STEWART - several tartans are linked with Prince Charles Edward Stewart however this best known is a version of Royal Stewart with the larger area of red reduced.

 Hamilton Police Pipe Band was formed in 1961, and at that time, it was for only participating police officers.

-The first Pipe Major was Gord Macfarlane, followed by Sandy Keith, George Henderson, Sandy Keith for his second term, Don Forgan, Trish Kirkwood and our current PM is John Elliott.
+The first Pipe Major was Gord Macfarlane, followed by Sandy Keith, George Henderson, Sandy Keith for his second term, Don Forgan, Peter Aumonier, Trish Kirkwood, with Peter Aumonier as Lead Instructor today.

 The competitions participated in for the most part are organized and sanctioned by the PPBSO organization we are registered with.

 These competitions are typically held in conjunction with Highland Games festivals across Ontario